Flying Probe Testing for PCB

 You might have heard a lot about ICT (In-circuit Testing).
 ICT works similarly to the FPT because it also tests PCB by placing the pins at the test points.
 However, it requires a special fixture that contains pogo pins to test the PCB.
 The fixture is commonly known as the bed of nails because it contains too many pins that resemble the nails’ actual bed.
 The PCB is placed on that fixture, and it is tested for defects.
 In contrast, the flying probe test does not require any fixture; therefore, it is also called fixtureless ICT.
 It has probes that move over the PCB from one node to another node.

 At first, the flying probe test was only used to test the bare board (board without components).
 After some technological advancements, now the test is used for bare boards as well as assembled PCBs.
-It can detect short circuits, open circuits, wrong component placement, reverse polarity, and component failure.
+It can detect short circuits, open circuits, wrong component placement, reverse polarity, and failure.

 How does Flying Probe Tester Work?